fabiana2611/fabiana2611.github.io/_posts/ago19/2019-08-27-angular-directive.md

 ---
 <h2>Introduction</h2>

 <p style="text-align: justify;"><a href= "https://www.tutorialspoint.com/angular7/angular7_directives.htm">Directives</a> are instructions in the DOM.
 It gives support to the connection between the component and the template.
-The types of directives are: component directives, <a href="https://angular.io/guide/structural-directives">structural directives</a> and <a href="https://angular.io/guide/attribute-directives">Attribute Directives</a>.</p>
+The <a href="https://angular.io/guide/attribute-directives#attribute-directives">types of directives</a> are: component directives, <a href="https://angular.io/guide/structural-directives">structural directives</a> and <a href="https://angular.io/guide/attribute-directives">Attribute Directives</a>.</p>

 <h2>Component Directives</h2>
 <p style="text-align: justify;">These classes have instruction to handle the component, working with templates.
 An example is using the <span style="color: #993366;">@Directive</span>.</p>